Paulowei/Library-Management/README.md

 - Inorder to run the applicaton  ;
 - Change directory to the base directory of the project ;
 - Compile the project with the following command ;
-- mvn package ;
+- mvn compile  ;
-- Run the following command ;
+- Run the following command  to build the package ;
 - mvn  package ;
 - To start the server,run the following commands ;
 - mvn vertx:initialize